webpack/webpack-cli/packages/webpack-cli/README.md

   --output-strict-module-exception-handling                   Handles exceptions in module loading correctly at a performance cost.
   --output-unique-name string                                 A unique name of the webpack build to avoid multiple webpack runtimes to
                                                               conflict when using globals.
+  --output-wasm-loading string                                The method of loading WebAssembly Modules (methods included by default are
+                                                              'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
   --output-webassembly-module-filename string                 The filename of WebAssembly modules as relative path inside the `output.path`
                                                               directory.
+  --output-worker-chunk-loading string                        The method of loading chunks (methods included by default are 'jsonp' (web),
+                                                              'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --output-worker-wasm-loading string                         The method of loading WebAssembly Modules (methods included by default are
+                                                              'fetch' (web/WebWorker), 'async-node' (node.js), but others migby plugins).
   --parallelism number                                        The number of parallel processed modules in the compilation.
   --performance                                               Configuration for web performance recommendations.
   --performance-hints string                                  Sets the format of the hints: warnings, errors or nothing at all.